 Spoleto’s ongoing discussion series returns with a new focus and expanded scope.
-More On That Now will cover a wide range of topics drawing inspiration from themes found in the upcoming 2022 Festival program and the broader artistic industry.
-Expert panelists will gather virtually and address the arts’ connection and intersection with religion, education, social justice, and identity politics.
-Dr. Hussein Rashid—an educator and academic whose research focuses on Muslim and American pop culture—will serve as the series-long moderator.
+More On That Now covers a wide range of topics drawing inspiration from themes found in the 2022 Festival season and the broader artistic industry.
+Expert panelists gathered virtually to address the arts’ connection to and intersection with religion, education, social justice, and identity politics.
+Dr. Hussein Rashid—an educator and academic whose research focuses on Muslim and American pop culture—serves as the series moderator.

 The story of West African Muslims in the United States does not begin or end with Omar Ibn Said.
 While Said’s autobiography shares a remarkable first-hand account, the enslaved Muslim experience in America was not monolithic.
 During this talk, panelists Dr. Muhammad Fraser-Rahim (Professor, The Citadel) and Okolo Rashid (Co-Founder, President, and CEO, International Museum of Muslim Cultures) discussed the lives and faith of several enslaved African Muslims, such as Ibrahima Abdur Rahman and Ayuba Suleiman Diallo—both princes in their homelands—and Salih Bilali and Bilali Mohammed, who worshipped along Georgia’s coastal islands.
 Discover these figures’ shared and disparate histories, cultural practices, and legacies left behind.